mccode-dev/Schools/2025/ISIS_November_2025/1_Tuesday_November_4th/4_Choppers_and_other_rotating_optics/Exercise_2_VSelector/README.md

 ### TASK2 - Velocity_selector
-Replace the higher order suppressing chopper with a velocity selector which only allows the desired wavelength through.
+Replace the chopper with a velocity selector which only

 ### HINTS
 * ```mcdoc V_selector```